Degrandlac/Kevin_Harerimana.github.io/README.md

 ---

 ## 👋 About Me
-I am a passionate AI Engineer and Computer Vision Specialist with a strong academic background and hands-on experience in developing AI-driven solutions.
-My expertise lies in building machine learning models, computer vision systems, and AI policies that promote inclusivity and equality.
-I am currently pursuing a Master's in Engineering Artificial Intelligence at Carnegie Mellon University, where I am working on cutting-edge projects like the Irembo LLM Chatbot and Malaria Digitization.
+I am a passionate AI Engineer with a strong focus on **Artificial Intelligence, Computer Vision, AI Policy, and Computational Social Science**.
+My work revolves around developing innovative AI-driven solutions that address real-world challenges, from improving productivity to promoting inclusivity in AI tools.
+I am deeply interested in the intersection of technology and society, particularly how AI can be used to create equitable and sustainable systems.
+Currently, I am pursuing a Master's in Engineering Artificial Intelligence at Carnegie Mellon University, where I am working on cutting-edge projects like the Irembo LLM Chatbot and Malaria Digitization.Additionally, I am a **Research Group Member at the Center for AI and Digital Policy (CAIDP)**, where I contribute to global AI policy frameworks and human rights initiatives

 ---